Moving Averages, the Golden Cross and the Death Cross

 7 min

-Moving averages are indicators that allow you to interpret a series of data and identify trends.
-Because they are based on past data, they are considered lagging or trend following indicators.
+MoWhat are moving averages, and how do they work?
+Indicators that allow one to interpret a series of data and identify trends.
+Because they are based on past data, they are considered lagging or trend-following indicators.
+Traders use them primarily, to smooth out abnormal price movements.

 There are different types of Moving Averages that can be used by traders depending on their type of strategy.
 Moving Averages are generally divided into two categories: Simple Moving Averages (SMA) and Exponential Moving Averages (EMA).